“Alcohol is bad for health”.

 This frame-shifting is challenging because we are hard-wired with the Fundamental Attributional Bias.

-For example, this year’s “No Tobacco Control Day” message was this;
+For example, the 2023 “No Tobacco Control Day” message was this;

 Image link: Pan American Health Organization (PAHO)